ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>Showers and thunderstorms likely before 7pm, then a chance of showers and thunderstorms between 7pm and 1am, then showers
          and thunderstorms likely.
 Mostly cloudy, with a low around 56.
-Southeast wind around 9 mph.<br></div>
+Southeast wind around 9 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">